 CHAFTA was introduced in December 2015 to support future economic growth, job creation and improve the standard of living through increased trade and investment with Australia’s biggest trading partner, China.

 In-depth knowledge of CHAFTA is crucial for Australian and Chinese companies alike, hoping to create further business opportunities and successfully fostering greater engagement within the two markets; ultimately resulting in an increase of exports to China for Australian companies.

-A database consisting of all Chinese companies familiar with CHAFTA and the benefits of trading with Australia will be collated and distributed to all AIMEX members; a valuable tool for the development of sustainable and ongoing relationships with Chinese business owners.
+There are two databases consisting of all Chinese companies familiar with CHAFTA and the benefits of trading with Australia is available here and here this a valuable tool for the development of sustainable and ongoing relationships with Chinese business owners.

 FTA Portal: https://ftaportal.dfat.gov.au/